tkoeppe/lightgame/README.md

+# Corner Paint

-# A game with lights
+A grid-based puzzle game with lights.

 ## Description

-The game presents a rectangular grid of tiles which are either "lights" or are "blocked".
+Corner Paint presents a rectangular grid of tiles which are either "lights" or are "blocked".
 Lights start "off" (red).
 The goal of the game is to switch all the lights on (green).
 To do so, you start at a tile that contains a red light and move as far as you can in one of the cardinal directions, switching lights on.

 The idea is not mine; rather, it appears as a minigame in the adventure game "Machinarium" (e.g. [see